ccme/ccmed/README.md

     * special meta data, for example [CDA](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=258):
       * Required: RecordTarget, Author, Custodian
       * Optional: DataEnterer, Informant, InformationRecipient, LegalAuthenticator, etc ...
-* Folder metaphore (using tagging) called foldertags.
+* Folder metaphor (using tagging) called foldertags.
 They basically work like folders and tags.
   * foldertags are random hashes.
 Hashes can be shared to enable sharing of folders.
   * foldertags can contain document that are just other foldertags thus providing a hierarchy.
 * [Responsive design](http://en.wikipedia.org/wiki/Responsive_web_design) for displaying for pocket, tablet, or desktop that is ADA compliant.